Pillowcase Sizes And Dimensions Guide

 - Repeat lengthwise or crosswise, depending on where you started.
 Note any half-inch measurements for the most accurate results.

-How To Choose The Right Pillowcase Size
+How To Choose the Right Pillowcase Size

-Be sure you know how to choose a pillow as well as a pillow case.
+Be sure you know how to choose a pillow as well as a pillowcase.

-Your Guide To Pillowcase Sizes
+Your Guide to Pillowcase Sizes

 Pillowcases are an often-overlooked but utterly essential part of building the ultimate sleeping experience.
 It's about more than just material or look – a pillowcase's size is also a primary consideration when buying a covering for your precious cushions.

 Luckily, there are many kinds of high-quality pillowcases in both standard and specialty sizes.
 So, take the time to do your research and find the perfect one for your couch or bed.
+The perfect pillowcase also requires the perfect pillow.

-Pillowcase Sizes FAQs
+Pillowcase Sizes FAQ

 Yes, pillowcases come in different widths.
 More often than not, pillows and their respective coverings vary in width and length but have a standard height of 20 inches.